sudar-coder321/Car_Vs_Bike_Classification/README.md

 # Classification-of-Car-and-Bike--AI

    Classifies between a car and a bike using deep learning algorithm called Convolution Neural Network (CNN) with an accuracy of 96.4%.

+## Outputs
+  Most of the outputs are command line based but for proof of image recognition the code displays the generated images when run in a localhost server

 ## Techologies Used:-

 - Python